Shaukat Ali (singer): Early life and career

-Born on 3 May 1944, into a family of artists in Malakwal, a town then in Gujrat District (now falls in new District Mandi Bahauddin), Shaukat Ali began singing while at college in the 1960s, receiving help from his elder brother Inayat Ali Khan.
+Born on 3 May 1944, into a family of artists in Malakwal, a town then in Gujrat District (now in new District Mandi Bahauddin), Shaukat Ali began singing while at college in the 1960s, receiving help from his elder brother Inayat Ali Khan.
 He was introduced into the Pakistani film world as a playback singer by the renowned film music director M. Ashraf in the Punjabi film Tees Maar Khan (1963).

 From the late 1960s, he performed ghazals and Punjabi folk songs.
 As a folk singer, he was popular not only in Pakistani Punjab but also in the Indian part of the Punjab region.
 Shaukat Ali also toured and performed overseas wherever there were significant population centers of Punjabi immigrants, such as the UK, Canada and the US.

 Shaukat Ali was known for singing Sufi poetry with great vigor and a wide vocal range, for example Heer Waris Shah and Saif ul Maluk.

 Shaukat Ali received the 'Voice of Punjab' award in 1976.
 In July 2013, he was honored with the 'Pride of Punjab' award by the Pakistan Institute of Language, Art and Culture (PILAC).
 He gave a live performance at the 1982 Asian Games in New Delhi, and was awarded the highest Pakistani civilian Presidential award Pride of Performance in 1990.
 His song "Kadi Te Hass Bol Vey" was used in the 2009 Indian movie Love Aaj Kal.
 He also released a track titled "Jagga".
-Shaukat Ali has also given performances at the All Pakistan Music Conference events and also appeared frequently on Pakistani television shows.
+Shaukat Ali also performed at the All Pakistan Music Conference events and frequently appeared on Pakistani television shows.

 He is the father of Pakistani singers Imran Shaukat Ali, Ameer Shaukat Ali and Mohsin Shaukat Ali.

 Documentary on his life

-In 2017, a Canadian company with the help of his son Mohsin Shaukat Ali, produced a one-hour-long documentary to commemorate his contributions to the Pakistani music industry.
+In 2017, a Canadian company with the help of his son Mohsin Shaukat Ali, produced a one-hour documentary to commemorate his contributions to the Pakistani music industry.
 This documentary shows the struggles Shaukat Ali faced throughout his career and also includes some of his past performances as well as interviews with many contemporary singers, including Lata Mangeshkar.
 It documents his journey from a young aspiring singer who later became a popular folk singer of Pakistan.